-• A financial need as determined by the student's FAFSA application is not a requirement.
-However, the borrower must have a completed FAFSA on file.
+A financial need as determined by the student's FAFSA is not a requirement.
+However, the borrower must have a filed FAFSA.
 Graduate student debt includes loans accrued as an undergraduate in addition to those accrued while pursuing graduate studies.
-Graduate students may request up to \$20,500 in unsubsidized loans annually; however, graduate students may not receive more than \$138,500 throughout the entire graduate matriculation.
-Of this total, no more than \$23,000 may be in subsidized loans received while enrolled as an undergraduate student.
+Graduate students may request up to \$20,500 in unsubsidized loans annually; however, they may not receive more than \$138,500 subsidized/unsubsidized loans throughout the entire graduate matriculation.
 For an in-depth explanation of financial aid awards and the financial aid process, please visit www.desu.edu/financialaid.